Databases can be accessed from the Resource Menu. Clicking the + will allow you to add a database to your app.

 You also have the option to change the assigned type to sequence and then assign a sequence to the same.

-Once you have your app integrated with a database, a copy is created in your local project workspace.
+Once you have your app integrated with a database, schema information will be persisted in the wavemaker.
 While you can access the data through Variables, any changes made to the database at the schema level to the local database or external database has to be synced with its counterpart.
 The various ways to achieve this are:

 Advanced Settings (only for External Databases)